Visual Basic Memory Game

 This project teaches important programming concepts including:

-Try to find all matching pairs in this simplified preview:
+Try to find all matching pairs in this simplified preview.

 Watch how the memory game works in this video demonstration:

 Create an array of 12 Image controls to hold the pictures and 12 PictureBox controls to cover them.
-Insert 6 pairs of images (each pair should have the same Tag property).

 The core game logic is implemented in these procedures.
-The check() subroutine verifies matches, while the event handlers manage user interactions.
+The check() subroutine verifies matches,

 ' Check whether the revealed pictures match